PostHog/posthog.com/contents/handbook/people/hiring-process/index.md

 ## Managing candidates

-All of our candidates are managed in [Ashby](https://www.ashbyhq.com/) - please ask Coua or Charles for an invite to view candidates, leave feedback, and schedule meetings.
+All of our candidates are managed in [Ashby](https://www.ashbyhq.com/) - all team members have access to the platform and Ashby will automate your specific level of access based on the role you play during the hiring process (i.e. hiring manager, team member, etc.).
+If you need additional access, please reach out to Coua or Charles.

 We record all candidate-related comms in Ashby so we can ensure we provide all candidates with the best experience we possibly can - even if they are unsuccessful, they should come away feeling like they had a great interaction with PostHog.

 Ashby is a pretty intuitive platform to use, but here are a few helpful tips to get you going